parsaeisa/Go_practice/README.md

 Golang implementation on design patterns  : https://refactoring.guru/design-patterns/go

+## A brilliant way to learn new things

+**Reading source codes of big projects** is a very simple thing that can always provide us with new things to learn.

 ## To Learn :
 * Goproxy ( try to run one goproxy )
 * Go embed